JHU-PL-Lab/www-fpse/notes.md

 ### More OCaml

 ##### Advanced Functions
 * Named and optional and optional/w/default function arguments, punning with f ~x (x is both var at caller and name in callee), similar as pun in definition of function).
-RWOC covers well.ll
+RWOC covers well.
 * Operators as functions and making your own infix syntax - `let (^^) x y = x * y` kind of thing.  see RWOC prefix and infix operators.
 * `begin`/`end` to replace parens